Mediator, Arbitrator, Neutral Case Evaluator, Senior Judge

 Judge Platt (Ret.) has also served as Sole Arbitrator in over 100 cases, totaling over $50 million in awards.
 A few sample cases include:

-- Multiple motor tort cases which resulted in claims for medical expenses, long term care and pain and suffering both for bodily injury and for long term cognitive disease and dysfunction that the plaintiffs alleged were suffered as a result of these accidents.
-These cases involved complex issues of causation of the alleged cognitive disease and dysfunction from the collision
+- Over 100 motor tort and premises liability cases which resulted in claims for medical expenses, long–term care and pain and suffering both for bodily injury and for long–term cognitive disease and dysfunction that the plaintiffs alleged were suffered as a result of these accidents.
+These cases involved complex issues of causation of the alleged cognitive disease and dysfunction resulting from alleged negligence.

-- 60 additional motor tort cases concerned the nature and the extent of the plaintiffs’ medical treatment; whether such treatment was excessive given the injuries.
-In both cases, expert witness testimony supporting their position was provided by both sides
+- Other cases concerned the nature and the extent of plaintiff’s medical treatment; whether such treatment was excessive given the injuries.
+In most cases, expert witness testimony was provided by both sides.

-With regard to Mediation, he has served as a mediator in the following types of cases in the past ten years:
+With regard to Mediation, he has served as a mediator in the following types of cases in the past thirteen years:

 - A dispute between a County government and a private utility company over property tax assessments and payments in multiple yeas.
 The case was settled and resolved both current and future issues for a 5-year period after 3 days of mediation.

-- Forty (40) legal malpractice cases – at issue in these cases was the alleged negligence of the lawyer in conducting real estate transactions, the drafting of documents, the drafting of wills, missing statutes of limitation, and alleged negligent transfer of medical records without permission in violation of HIPAA Compliance as well as collateral professional liability and disciplinary issues
+- Over sixty (60) legal malpractice cases – at issue in these cases was the alleged negligence of the lawyer in conducting real estate transactions, the drafting of documents, the drafting of wills, missing statutes of limitation, and alleged negligent transfer of medical records without permission in violation of HIPAA Compliance as well as collateral professional liability and disciplinary issues

 - Over thirty (30) medical malpractice cases

-- Fifty (50) business disputes – one was a bankruptcy case relating to the value of intellectual property, licenses, distributor’s rights and market shares.
-Another case involved a breach of contract claim between a publicly held home-building company and an advertising agency involving claims of fraud, commissions due and owing, and accounting
+- Fifty (50) business disputes – one of which was a bankruptcy case relating to the value of intellectual property, licenses, distributor’s rights, and market shares.
+Another case involved a breach of contract claim between a publicly held home-building company and an advertising agency involving claims of fraud, commissions due and owing, and accounting.
+Another case involved 2 major legal and lobbying firms breaking up amidst allegations of client theft, violations of “Covenants not to compete” and theft of trade secrets.
+Further cases included cases involving allegations of Banks’ violation of RESPA, Ricco and the Sherman Act.

 - Nine class action cases involving credit card issuers, car dealerships, and physicians billing